Prevent Underage Drinking

 - A discussion between you and your spouse about who will drive home after dinner with drinks?

-- A reminder to your teen as he heads out the door?
+- A reminder to your teen as they head out the door?

-- A chat with your tween when they ask for a sip?
+- A chat with your tween when they ask for a sip of your cocktail?

 - Age matters: drinking underage negatively affects brain development.

-- Women and girls are affected even faster by alcohol because of the amount of water in their bodies.
+- Women and girls (gender assigned at birth) are affected faster by alcohol because of the lower amount of water in their bodies.

-- The smaller your build, the faster alcohol will affect you, and at lower amounts.
+- The smaller your physical build, the faster alcohol will affect you, and at lower amounts.

 - Certain types of drinks contain a higher percentage of alcohol than others.
-While a standard glass of beer is taller than a standard glass of wine, they contain the same amount of alcohol.
+While a standard 12 oz can of beer is a different size than a standard 5 oz glass of wine or cocktail with the standard pour of 1.5 oz of spirits, they contain the same amount of alcohol.

 Why are these conversation starters important?
 Because when conversations around alcohol go up, underage drinking rates go down.
 Kids need to hear reportedly that underage drinking is illegal.
 And that underage drinking and drunk driving are both illegal and dangerous.

 Our research shows that when conversations go up, underage drinking goes down.
-Since 2003, conversations between parents and kids have increased 73%.
-During that same period, underage drinking has decreased by 50%.
+Since 2003, conversations between parents and kids have increased 90%.
+During that same period, current rates of underage drinking have decreased by 53%.

 We’ve developed programs and resources to prepare for a lifetime of conversations with kids, teens, college students, and adults of legal drinking age.
 Read on to learn more: